 Friday, Oct.
 2 Knowles Conference Center • 85 Park Place NE • Atlanta, GA 30303

-This summer marks the 10th anniversary of Hurricane Katrina, a catastrophic storm that reshaped the way cities across the United States and internationally talk about urban vulnerability and plan for resilience.
+This summer marked the 10th anniversary of Hurricane Katrina, a catastrophic storm that reshaped the way cities across the United States and internationally talk about urban vulnerability and plan for resilience.
 Katrina’s Legacy conference will examine critical issues in the… more »

 Phoenix Cities: Urban Recovery and Resilience in the Wake of Conflict, Crisis and Disaster Past Programs Panama’s Explosive Urban Growth (La Ciudad de Panama, Panama 2007) Property, the Environment, and Cultural Diversity in Colombia (Bogota, Colombia 2008) Private and Public Lands in the Post-Colonial North American West (Denver, Colorado 2008) The Use and Control… more »

 Planning for Disaster: Place, Population, Culture and the Environment (March 31-April 5)

 This Study Space Program took place in Istanbul, Study Space is a weeklong intensive workshop, in which scholars from a variety of disciplines come together with government and private sector professionals to develop solutions to legal, social and policy challenges being faced in… more »

 Land Use Law, Housing and Discrimination in European Cities (Nov.
 7, 2012)